 Voters to decide City of Miami’s next mayor on Tuesday

-Voters will be making their way to the polls on Tuesday in a runoff election that will decide the City of Miami’s next mayor.
+City of Miami residents will be heading to the polls on Tuesday to vote for who they think should be the city’s next mayor.

 View CBS News In